UFC on FOX: Lawler vs Brown: Predictions & Analysis

 A few statistical edges stand out.
 Cummins throws significantly more leather — a 0.6 sig. strike per minute gap.
 Cummins is far more active with takedowns, averaging 2.6 more per 15 minutes.
 Cummins has tighter striking defense, making opponents miss more often.

-**The Pick: Patrick Cummins over Kyle Kingsbury.** We're leaning Cummins here at 73%, a solid but not overwhelming edge.
+The Pick: Patrick Cummins over Kyle Kingsbury.
+The model is firm on this one: Cummins at 75%.

 Tim Means vs Hernani Perpetuo